sleep-written/bleed-believer/packages/state/README.md

 # @bleed-believer/state
-A simple state management using only [RxJS](https://rxjs.dev/) to emit changes.
-This module includes a variant of `FormGroup` to create reactive forms without worring to deal with control the emissions
+A simple state management using only [RxJS](https://rxjs.dev/) to emit changes, orientated to be used in Angular projects.
+This module includes a variant of `FormGroup` and of `FormArray` to create reactive forms without worring to deal with changes emitted endlessly.

 ## Installation
 Just execute this command in your terminal: